levinqdl/play-fixture/README.md

     - It hides the return value from the test, which is expected to be `void`.
     - It keeps the destructing object signature of `setup` and `teardown`, which is required by Playwright to parse required fixtures.
+    - You may pass a callback to do something the fixture value

 4. Recommended: extend the Playwright configuration to enable only fixture tests in the VSCode extension.